Kelp-framework/Kelp/README.md

 What makes Kelp different from the other Perl micro web frameworks?
 There are a number of fine web frameworks on CPAN, and most of them provide a complete platform for web app building.
-While those other frameworks bring their own deployment code, Kelp is heavily _Plack_\-centric.
+Other frameworks bring their deployment code, and aim to write their own processing mechanisms.
+Kelp, on the other hand is heavily _Plack_\-centric.
 It uses Plack as its foundation layer, and it builds the web framework on top of it. `Kelp::Request` is an extension of `Plack::Request`, `Kelp::Response` is an extension of `Plack::Response`.

-This approach of extending current CPAN code, puts familiar and well tested tools in the hands of the application developer.
+This approach of extending current CPAN code, puts familiar and well tested tools in the hands of the application developer, while keeping familiar syntax and workflow.

 Kelp is a team player and it uses several popular, trusted CPAN modules for its internals.
 At the same time it doesn't include modules that it doesn't need,